-Now that he harbors a convict, and now that his fortune is no real fortune at all, Pip feels farther away from Estella than ever before, and he is heart-broken.
+Now that he harbors a convict, and now that his fortune is no real fortune at all, Pip feels farther away from Estella than ever before, and he's heartbroken.

 Based on the bloody history between them, Pip is worried that Compeyson may be looking for his convict.
-This makes him all the more anxiety-ridden.
+Yikes.

-That night, Herbert and Pip decide that it would be better for Pip to propose an expedition in a foreign land to Magwitch rather than telling the convict the truth: he is in danger and the two need to flee England as fast as possible.
+That night, Herbert and Pip decide that it would be better for Pip to propose an expedition in a foreign land to Magwitch rather than telling the convict the truth: he's in danger and the two need to flee England as fast as possible.

 Pip lies to Magwitch and tells him that he's going home to see Joe.